appliedengineering/AE-Instrument-Cluster-Apps/Documentation/Builds/Android.md

 Once you download the NDK ZIP, create a folder named "tmp" and extract the ndk to the tmp folder.
 So, in my case, the NDK is called "android-ndk-r21d" so, inside /tmp/android-ndk-r21d, I have the ndk.

+Open the terminal and navigate to /tmp/

+Run `sudo ./android-ndk-r21d/build/tools/make-standalone-toolchain.sh --install-dir=/opt/android-toolchain` then `export PATH=/opt/android-toolchain/bin:$PATH` to set up the NDK.
+You may replace r21d with whatever version you have.

 libzmq
 ---